Release Date: December 20, 2018 (North America)

 true route ish?

 After losing his family at the age of three, Gekkamaru was adopted by the heroine’s parents along with his younger brother Kuroyuki.
-Gekkamaru was assigned to be Enju’s trusted bodyguard when they were young and has proven his loyalty and devotion through time by sticking to his role as Enju’s protector.
+Gekkamaru was assigned as Enju’s trusted bodyguard when they were young and has proven his loyalty and devotion through time by sticking to his role as Enju’s protector.
 He is wholeheartedly committed to his master (Enju) to a point where he becomes too overprotective of her.

 So after going through all kinds of heaps and hooplas of playing